 The modern approach involves scanning ship spaces with a 3D laser scanner to create a very detailed and accurate 3D point cloud model.
 Today’s high-speed laser scanners are quite suitable for this purpose as they can perform tens of millions of measurements in just a few minutes.
 Scans are taken from various positions to provide sufficient coverage around equipment.
 The scans are then registered together to bring them all into the same coordinate system.
 Scanning, when done correctly, can be accurate to within 3 mm over 10–meter distances.

-Benefits of using 3D laser scanning:
+Benefits of 3D Laser Scanning

 - Laser scanning can be done while the ship is in operation.